 The expiry or cancellation of the license, implies the subjection to an administrative procedure of dissolution and liquidation of the company.

-- Dividends and advance payment of profits;
+- Dividends and advances on account of profits;

 - Interest and other capital income;